 Free Microsoft Word alternatives – are there any?
 Tired of paying for Microsoft Office features you don’t use?
 Here is a list of 12 free alternatives to Microsoft Word that you can download or start using online today.

 I use a lot of software, and as a programmer, I completely appreciate the need for programmers to make a career.
 I’m not a fan of the current subscription-based software trend.
 I prefer to buy software and use it until it no longer works (typically due to operating system changes) or until there is a new feature that I require or desire.
 At this point, I am willing to pay for an upgrade.
 Some individuals disagree with me.
 I appreciate it when software firms provide both outright buying and subscription choices.

 When my copy of Microsoft Word 2007 repeatedly crashed in Windows 10, I started looking for alternatives.
 I’ve listed eight programs that I looked into below in order of preference.
 LibreOffice Writer and SmartEdit Writer are two apps that I use almost every day.

 Today, we’ll look at eleven Microsoft Word alternatives that you can start right away.
-Some will be available online, while others will be downloadable programs installed on your local computer, but all will allow you to transition away from Microsoft Word while remaining productive.
+Some will be available online, while others will have downloadable programs installed on your local computer, but all will allow you to transition away from Microsoft Word while remaining productive.